Naval Academy Midshipmen Connect to Engineering Community in Warfare Center Internship

-From left: U.S. Naval Academy midshipmen Josh Doughty, Gus Reed and Riley Haugen visit the Engineering Duty Officer (EDO) School onboard Naval Base Ventura County in California in June during their internship with Naval Surface Warfare Center, Port Hueneme Division.
-The midshipmen, all engineering majors at the Naval Academy, learned about how EDOs support the fleet as they toured various facilities at Naval Base Ventura County and in San Diego.
+From left: U.S. Naval Academy midshipmen Josh Doughty, Gus Reed and Riley Haugen gather with Greg DeVogel, chief technology officer of Naval Surface Warfare Center, Port Hueneme Division (NSWC PHD), at Fathomwerx Lab at the Port of Hueneme in California in June.
+DeVogel guided the midshipmen in a robotics-related engineering design project during their internship with NSWC PHD.
 (U.S. Navy photo/Released)

 |Date Taken: